rrg92/powershai/docs/en-US/providers/ollama/README.md

-﻿# Provider OLLAMA
+﻿# OLLAMA Provider

 # Initial configurations

 * Use Set-OllamaUrl URL
-Use to optionally pass an alternative URL.
+Use to Optionally you can pass an alternative URL.

-* Configure a default model with `Set-AiDefaultMode Name`
+* Set a default model with `Set-AiDefaultMode Name`

 <!--PowershaiAiDocBlockStart-->
-_Automatically translated using PowershAI and AI._
+_Automatically translated using PowershAI and AI_
 <!--PowershaiAiDocBlockEnd-->